steadylearner/blog/posts/Docker/How to use Docker commands.md

 $docker commit --message "Test message and will be similar to github -m option" ubuntu_node steadylearner/ubuntu_node
 ```

-Then, use this to push the image made from it to DockerHub.
+Now, let's push the image made from it to Docker Hub:

 ```console
 $docker push steadylearner/ubuntu_node
 ```

-and use this
+and use this:

 ```console
 $docker run -it steadylearner/ubuntu_node bash
 ```

-or this to verify the result.
+or this, to verify the result:

 ```console
 $docker history steadylearner/ubuntu_node